comptech-winter-school/coal-composition-control/docs/users_guide/users_numbered.md

 There are two analysis modes available:

-- Updating
+- Single frame
-- Non-updating
+- Video

-_Updating_ mode means that the histogram is being cleared every time a new frame begins.
+_Single frame_ mode means that the histogram is being cleared every time a new frame comes.
-_Non-updating_ mode means that the histogram is not cleared during the whole video.
+_Video_ mode means that the histogram is not cleared during the whole video accumulating the results.

-To select either mode use the _mode_ checkbox:
+To select either mode use the _mode_ checkbox (checked means _video_):

 ![Mode selection](../diagrams/ug/evraz_demo_update.png)